heroLFG/hugo-herolfg-site/content/posts/reminders.md

 ## Important

 That which has the capacity to help us accomplish our [goals](/posts/reminders#goals).
-When our goal is [humanism](/posts/reminders#humanism), everything can be important because everything can be helpful to someone in some way because [people](/posts/reminders#person) can have an immeasureable number of goals.
+When our goal is [humanism](/posts/reminders#humanism), everything can be important.

 ## Moment